tayaee/rce-attack-demo-in-ai-model/README.md

-# Can an AI model take action on your system without you knowing?
+# Can an AI model take action on your system without your knowledge?

 The answer is yes.
 Here is what the jFrog security team discovered.